katasec/pulumi-runner/readme.md

 logger := utils.ConfigureLogger("log1.txt")
 ```

-And use the above logger whilst creating `RemoteProgramArgs`:
+And use the above logger as a `Writer` whilst creating `RemoteProgramArgs`:

 ```go
 	logger := utils.ConfigureLogger("log1.txt")